atacan/slack-blocks-markdown/PUBLISHING.md

 3. Click "Run workflow"
 4. Choose environment (testpypi or pypi)

-#### Method 2: Automatic on Tags
+#### Method 2: Automatic on Tags (Recommended for Releases)
+1. **Ensure version is bumped** in `pyproject.toml`
-1. Create and push a git tag:
+2. **Create and push a git tag**:
 ```bash
 git tag v0.2.0
 git push origin v0.2.0
 ```
+3. GitHub Actions will automatically:
+   - Publish to PyPI (production)
-2. GitHub Actions will automatically publish to PyPI and create a GitHub release
+   - Create a GitHub release

+> **📝 Note**: This is the standard way to release.
+The workflow ONLY triggers on tags, not on commits or PR merges.
+After merging a PR with a version bump, remember to create and push the corresponding tag.

 ### Testing the Workflow